HuyTheSkeleton/draftgap-plus/README.md

     * **Negative Delta (-):** Shown in **red**.
 * **Why it helps:** Instantly spot the difference between a "good pick" and a "winning pick" without doing mental math.

+### 3. Hover Insight
+When you hover over a suggested champion, the UI shows a tooltip with matchup breakdowns, synergy score, and delta components, letting you understand *why* a recommendation was made without leaving the draft screen.

+### 4. Analysis Tab Insight
+The Analysis tab provides quick, aggregated context about each champion in the lobby.
+Rather than live matchup math, it shows general popularity and strength indicators:

+* **Popularity:** how frequently a champion is picked in the dataset (useful for understanding meta relevance).
+* **General power level:** a simple strong/weak rating derived from overall winrates.
+* **Who counters who:** if the champion is statistically weak or strong against your current picks.

 ## 🛡️ Core Features (Inherited from DraftGap)

 DraftGap+ keeps all the excellent features that make the original tool great: